How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Results and Discussion

-The above results suggest that each \ch{[Au^{2+}Cl]^{2-}} motif behaves like an isolated polaron, and \ch{Cs4Au3Cl12} is a ordered collection of them.
-The fact that the \ch{Au^{2+}} cannot exist without Au-vacancy suggests it to be more similar to a polaron trapped near a defect rather than a self-trapped polaron.
-A similar concept of polaron crystal or polaron ordering has been reported in several manganese oxides.\cite{MannellaN2007, JoossC2007,YamadaY1996,Daoud-AladineA2002} The distinctive behavior of a polaron crystal was suggested to be its temperature dependence, where the polaron crystalline order can melt to change the observed transport properties drastically.\cite{MannellaN2007, JoossC2007} In \ch{Cs4Au3Cl12}, however, such a polaron melting was not observed experimentally,\cite{Lindquist2023} suggesting the \ch{Au^{2+}} to be more stable than other polaron crystals.
+Finally, it is worthwhile to summarize and revisit the nature of \ch{Cs4Au3Cl12} as a polaron crystal.
+A polaron is a complex of a charge carrier and a lattice distortion, which can be considered as a single composite particle.
+Just like molecules gathering to form a molecular crystal, a polaron crystal (or sometimes referred to as a polaron solids) is collection of individual polarons.\cite{Daoud-AladineA2002,JoossC2007,YamadaY1996} It is this individualistic characteristic of polarons that distinguish them from other continuous materials. \ch{Cs4Au3Cl12}, however, also has unique polaron behavior compared to polaron crystals in manganese oxides.\cite{MannellaN2007, JoossC2007,YamadaY1996,Daoud-AladineA2002} The distinctive behavior of a polaron crystal was suggested to be its temperature dependence, where the polaron crystalline order can melt to change the observed transport properties drastically.\cite{MannellaN2007, JoossC2007} In \ch{Cs4Au3Cl12}, however, such a polaron melting was not observed experimentally,\cite{Lindquist2023} suggesting the \ch{Au^{2+}} to be more stable than other polaron crystals.
 The \ch{Au^{2+}} states in \ch{Cs4Au3Cl12} were largely independent electronically and magnetically; however, the strain field created by each \ch{[Au^{2+}Cl4]^{2-}} motif interacted strongly and resulted in the ordered \ch{Au^{2+}} structure.
 This is in contrast to the case of manganse oxides, where strong electronic and magnetic interactions dominate the polaronic behavior\cite{YamadaY1996,Daoud-AladineA2002}.
-Therefore, the approach of using lattice distortion to control oxidation state is widely applicable, but depending on the system, the resulting properties will likely differ substantially.
+The fact that the \ch{Au^{2+}} cannot exist without Au-vacancy suggests it to be more similar to a polaron trapped near a defect rather than a self-trapped polaron.
+The approach of using lattice distortion to control oxidation state is likely to be valid for other ionic species.
+Some examples include \ch{Ag^{2+}}, \ch{In^{2+}}, and \ch{Tl^{2+}}, where different oxidation states have been reported in double perovskite.\cite{ZhangL2019_AEL,Retuerto2013,ZhaoXG2018,Wolf2022,XiaoZ2017_JPCL}